AurelienMonteillet/atomic_swap_etherlink_hackathon/README.md

 ## 🤝 Contributing

-This project was built for the Etherlink Internal Hackathon.
+This project was built for the Jstz Hackathon.
 Contributions welcome!

+---

+**Made with ❤️ by Aurélien Monteillet**